jbryanx/yape-app-nodejs-codechallenge/README.md

 Microservices architecture, where a financial transaction triggers validation through an anti-fraud microservice, seamlessly updating its status based on a defined rule set.
 Transactions exceeding 1000 are automatically rejected, ensuring a dynamic and secure system with statuses of pending, approved, or rejected.

 ### Transactions Microservice
-- createTransaction(transactionDetails):  Initiates a new financial transaction with the provided details.
+- getAll(): Get all transactions.
+For interacting and testing purposes.
+- getOne(): Get a transaction by ID.
+For interacting and testing purposes.
+- save(transaction): Store a transaction in PostgreSQL.
+For interacting and testing purposes.
-- updateTransactionStatus(transactionId, newStatus): Updates the status of a transaction based on the result of anti-fraud validation.
+- updateStatus(transactionId, newStatus): Update a transaction status by id and Status enum, based on the result of anti-fraud validation.
-- getTransactionStatus(transactionId): Retrieves the current status of a given transaction.

 ### Anti-fraud Microservice
+- processTransaction(transaction): Process transaction on creation in Kafka topic by Transaction microservice.
-- validateTransaction(transactionDetails): Performs anti-fraud checks on the transaction.
+- validateTransaction(transaction): Performs anti-fraud checks on the transaction and process business rules (> 1000).
+- sendStatus(transactionId, status): Send transaction status validation results to Kafka topic.

 ## Tech stack
 - Server: NodeJS v.18.19.0, NPM v.10.2.3